 Visiting Lecturer Dr. Michael Strmiska: Latvian Paganism Is Currently in a Very Interesting, Creative Phase

-Michael Strmiska is at Rīga Stradiņš University (RSU) on a Fulbright Scholarship from the United States.
-He has a PhD in Religious Studies and has come to Latvia to teach religion-oriented courses in the anthropology and media studies departments.
-He became interested in European pagan movements after going to Iceland in 1996 on another Fulbright Scholarship.
-After witnessing an Icelandic fall equinox ritual and feeling its spiritual power, Dr. Strmiska's interest in paganism grew, and took over his academic life.
+Michael Strmiska is currently working at Rīga Stradiņš University (RSU) on a Fulbright Scholarship from the United States.
+He has a PhD in Religious Studies and is in Latvia to teach religion-oriented courses at the departments of anthropology and media studies.
+He became interested in European pagan movements after visiting Iceland in 1996 on another Fulbright Scholarship.
+Witnessing an autumn equinox ritual there and feeling its spiritual power, Dr. Strmiska's interest in paganism grew, and took over his academic life.

 How did you come to be at RSU?

 I've been interested in the Baltic region for a long time.
 I actually have partial Lithuanian ancestry.
-My first visit to Riga was the early 2000s and I actually met members of Dievturi on my very first visit, so I was already aware of them.
+My first visit to Riga was in the early 2000s and I met members of Dievturi then, so I was already aware of them.

-I received a US-funded Fulbright Fellowship back in 2004 to teach at Šiauliai University in Lithuania, and now I wanted to come back to the region, so I thought why not to Latvia.
-Each year Fulbright offers specific opportunities with particular universities, so a couple of years ago there was suddenly an opening for anthropology with RSU.
-I pursued that and came to know Klāvs Sedlenieks and Ieva Puzo.
+I received a US-funded Fulbright Fellowship back in 2004 to teach at Šiauliai University in Lithuania, and now I wanted to come back to the region, so I thought "why not to Latvia".
+Each year, Fulbright offers specific opportunities at particular universities.
+A couple of years ago there was an opening within anthropology at RSU.
+I pursued this and came to know Klāvs Sedlenieks and Ieva Puzo.

-Why did you decide to stay in Latvia for the coronavirus lockdown?
+Why did you decide to stay in Latvia during the coronavirus lockdown?

-Part of the calculation was that if I were to return to the US, I would be going to the New York City area, which is clearly one of the worst places to be in the world right now in terms of the coronavirus.
-But honestly I wanted to stay here and continue my activities, even under lockdown.
+Part of my calculation was that if I were to return to the US, I would be going to the New York City area, which is clearly one of the worst places to be in the world right now in terms of the coronavirus.
+But honestly, I just wanted to stay here and continue my activities, even under lockdown.

 What do you teach at RSU?

-I have two courses here.
-For one of them, we had our final meeting the night before the lockdown took effect at the university.
-That was a course on religion and media as part of Communication and Media Studies in the Faculty of Communication.
-And another was a course on the anthropology of religion.
+I teach two courses here.
+We had our final meeting for one of them the night before the lockdown took effect at the university.
+This was a course on religion and media as part of Communication and Media Studies at the Faculty of Communication.
+The other was a course on the anthropology of religion.

 The last class on 10 March before restrictions were imposed.
 Photo: Linda Klusa